Easy No-Bake Pineapple Lush Dessert

 Just Like A Pina Colada

 If you love piña coladas, you will love this recipe.
-The creamy summer dessert fresh, perfect for family gatherings, and is an easy recipe.
+The creamy summer dessert is fresh, perfect for family gatherings, and is an easy recipe.

 Growing Pineapples

-A couple of years ago, our former neighbor gave us the crown of a pineapple and my husband, John, decided to plant it in the backyard.
+A couple of years ago, our former neighbor gave us the crown of a pineapple, and my husband, John, decided to plant it in the backyard.

-Much to our happiness, the pineapple grew and John continued to plant more.
-On occasion, he’d replant a pineapple and the top would grow two more!
+Much to our happiness, the pineapple grew, and John continued to plant more.
+On occasion, he’d replant a pineapple, and the top would grow two more!

 You can see in the pictures below that the pineapples grow out of the top of the plant.
-We have a couple planted in planters on the back patio, and some in the backyard.
+We have a couple planted in planters on the back patio and some in the backyard.

 Check out John’s YouTube video on How to Grow Pineapples at Home